google/orbax/docs/checkpoint.md

 `SaveArgs` parameters include:

-*   `aggregate`: if true, saves the given parameter using flax.serialization to a unified checkpoint file.
+*   `aggregate`: if true, saves the given parameter to a unified msgpack checkpoint file.
 Must be false if the given array value is a sharded array.
 *   `dtype`: if provided, casts the parameter to the given dtype before saving.
     Note that the parameter must be compatible with the given type (e.g. jnp.bfloat16 is not compatible with np.ndarray).